szokeasaurusrex/ch-py-summit-2025-links/index.md

 ---
-title: "Why you should learn Rust"
+title: "Why you should learn Rust 🦀"
-subtitle: "As a Python developer"
+subtitle: "As a Python developer 🐍"
 event: "PyCon GR"
 date: "2025-08-30"
 location: "Athens 🇬🇷"